Chief Keef: Personal life

 At the age of 16, Chief Keef had his first child, a daughter.
 In November 2013, DNA documents revealed that he had fathered a 10-month-old daughter to a woman two decades older than him.
 Chief Keef was subsequently ordered to begin paying child support to her mother.
-In September 2014, Chief Keef announced the birth of his third child, and his first son.
+In September 2014, Chief Keef announced the birth of his third child, who was his first son.

 In May 2015, he was sued by another woman who claimed he is the father of her child.
 Since he had failed to respond to the legal documents with which he was served, he was ordered to appear in court.
 After failing to do so, a bench warrant was issued for his arrest.
 Despite these issues, LA Weekly reported that at least on Instagram Chief Keef "appears to take fatherhood seriously."

 On September 15, 2012, Chief Keef uploaded a photograph of him receiving fellatio from a female fan onto Instagram, which he removed shortly afterwards.
 However, his account was subsequently banned for violating Instagram's terms of service.
 He has since created another Instagram account, and has had his activities on the app mentioned by various outlets.

 In August 2015, he caused a controversy after naming his newborn son Sno "FilmOn Dot Com", inspired by his record label, FilmOn Music, to promote his album Bang 3.
 Following a dispute over the child's paternity, FilmOn Music retracted the name until the matter is settled.

 Two of his cousins, Fredo Santana and Tadoe, were signed to his Glory Boyz Entertainment label.
 His step-brother was shot dead on January 2, 2013.
 Another of his cousins, Mario Hess, also known as Big Glo, who performed under the stage name Blood Money, was shot and killed in Chicago's Englewood neighborhood on April 9, 2014.
 Hess had been signed to Interscope Records just two weeks prior to his killing.
 In an interview with Billboard, Chief Keef explained how Big Glo's death influenced his life saying, "When that happened that was the biggest lesson.
 It told me 'You gotta grow up.'"

 After being evicted from his Highland Park home in June 2014, he relocated to Los Angeles.
 In an interview with Noisey's Rebecca Haithcoat, Chief Keef told her his favorite part about Los Angeles is "the quiet".
 After moving to Los Angeles, he began indulging in his new-found hobby of art collecting, once he discovered the paintings of art teacher Bill da Butcher while in rehab.
 Once acquainted, da Butcher began working on paintings personally meant for Chief Keef.
 He believed that his move to Los Angeles benefited him; in an interview with Billboard, he said: "I got away from all the unnecessary trouble.
 It's better out here [in L.A.] than in Chicago, because I got in so much trouble.
 I like living out here.
 I think it improved me.
 It changed me, and [inspired] me to go somewhere bigger."